-Head: The shape of a trapezium, wider at the base and narrower at the top, and broad with rounded contours.
+|Head||Broad with rounded contours.
 The cheeks are full and the jowls, which are larger on males, make it look wide at the base than at the top.
 The profile has a gently concave curve at eye level with a high forehead and a flat plane between the ears.
 The nose is straight, wide and moderately long.|

 |Muzzle||Narrow in relation to the overall width of the head, not long nor pointed, with full whisker pads and a firm chin, giving a sweet, smiling expression.|

-Eyes: Large, open and expressive with the outer corner curving slightly upward, set moderately wide apart with the colour varying from yellow to copper.
+|Eyes||Large, round, open and expressive with the outer corner curving slightly upward, set moderately wide apart with the colour varying from yellow to copper.

-Body: Semi-cobby, sturdy with broad shoulders and a deep chest.
+|Body||Semi-cobby, sturdy with broad shoulders and a deep chest.
 Medium length with a strong bone structure and dense powerful musculature.
 The neck is short, thick and muscular.
 Females are significantly smaller, but still robust and well-muscled.|

-Legs: Medium length with strong bone structure and powerful muscles, particularly in males.|
+|Legs||Medium length with strong bone structure and powerful muscles, particularly in males.|

-Tail: Medium length, flexible, thicker at the base tapering to a rounded tip.|
+|Tail||Medium length, flexible, thicker at the base tapering to a rounded tip.|

-Colour: All uniform shades of greyish blue are acceptable, from pale blue-grey to deep blue-grey, slate grey nose leather, blue lips and rose-taupe pads.
+|Colour||All uniform shades of greyish blue are acceptable, slate grey nose leather, blue lips and rose-taupe pads.
 Alowances should be made for ghost barrung on kittens and tail rings on cats under two years of age.|

-Withhold all awards for: Green eyes, eyes with a green circle, white locket, and any cat showing three or more of the faults above.
+Green eyes, eyes with a green circle, white locket, and any cat showing three or more of the faults above.